warren-bank/Android-libraries/README.md

       * can click on a file in the current directory
         * closes Activity
         * returns a result that includes the selected file
+* what this fork adds:
+  * "edit" button to change the current directory by manually entering a file path with the keyboard
+  * "home" button to change the current directory to the [primary shared/external storage directory](https://developer.android.com/reference/android/os/Environment#getExternalStorageDirectory())
 * what I like:
   * size of the library is incredibly compact
     * no dependencies